Fazlul Qadir Chaudhry

-Early life and family
+Early life

 Chaudhury was born on 26 March 1919 to a Bengali Muslim zamindar family in Gahira, Raozan, located in the Chittagong District of the Bengal Province.
-His father, Khan Bahadur Abdul Jabbar Chaudhry, was descended from Bakhsh-e-Ali Chaudhry, and his mother, Begum Fatema Khatun Chaudhrani, was a housewife.
-His mother's grandmother was the 18th-century poet Rahimunnessa.
-Chaudhury's brother Fazlul Kabir Chowdhury was also a parliamentarian.
+His father, Khan Bahadur Abdul Jabbar Chaudhry, was a police official in the British Raj, and his mother, Begum Fatema Khatun Chaudhrani, was a housewife.

 Education

 Chaudhry graduated from Calcutta Presidency College and earned B.L degree from Calcutta University Law College.
 In 1941 he was elected general secretary of All-India Muslim Student Federation.
+In 1942 he was arrested due to the Indian Security Act of 1942.
 He joined the All-India Muslim League and was elected the secretary of Chittagong district unit of the party in 1943.

 Career

 In 1947, Fazlul Qadir Chaudhry supported the United Bengal pact of Sarat Bose and Huseyn Shaheed Suhrawardy, but when Suhrawardy agreed to form Pakistan, he failed from presenting the matter to Muhammad Ali Jinnah.

 Chaudhury was elected member of the Pakistan National Assembly in 1962.
 In Ayub Khan's cabinet he served in the Ministry of Agriculture and Works, the Ministry of Education and Information and the Ministry of Labour and Social Welfare.
 He played an important role in floating the Convention Muslim League (1962) and was elected a member of the central committee of the party.

 He facilitated the foundation of University of Chittagong, Chittagong University of Engineering & Technology, Chittagong Medical College, Chittagong Marine Academy, Chittagong Marine Fisheries and the Polytechnic Institute.